gjcooper/DTI-Presentation/slideshow.md

 ### - MRtrix
 ]
 .right-column[
 There are two currently two main streams of the `mrtrix` software.
-One available from the Neurodebian (A Debian based package repository for Neuroimaging software).
+One available from Neurodebian (A Debian based package repository for Neuroimaging software).
 I am reasonably familiar with how this works and most of the discussion below will refer to this as `mrtrix`.
 There is also a new version `MRtrix3` that has been significantly reworked and is approaching an official release.

 The mrtrix process was a number of smaller tools that did one job each.
 These tools could then be joined together by running them one after the other or _piping_ the output from one to the input of the next.
 A typical process for diffusion analysis using `mrtrix` follows on the next page.